 High-end perks on a low-cost card

-The Capital One Venture packs a host of other benefits that are typically reserved for cards with annual fees north of $250.
+The Capital One Venture packs a host of other benefits that are typically reserved for cards with higher annual fees.
 This credit card has no foreign transaction fees and even includes a Global Entry or TSA PreCheck credit valued at up to $100.

 TSA PreCheck is a program that gets you through domestic airport security faster, while Global Entry expedites your re-entry into the U.S. after you’ve traveled abroad.
 (If you plan to use this fee credit, we’d suggest signing up for Global Entry, as it automatically includes TSA PreCheck as well.)

-The Venture also offers solid travel protections, including travel accident insurance, a car rental collision damage waiver, a 24-hour hotline for travel assistance services and $0 fraud liability (meaning if your card is lost or stolen, you will not be responsible for unauthorized charges).
+The Venture also offers solid travel protections, including travel accident insurance, a car rental collision damage waiver, a 24-hour hotline for travel assistance services and $0 fraud liability (meaning if your card is lost or stolen, you won’t be responsible for unauthorized charges).